Eucalyptus formanii: Conservation status

 This eucalypt is classified as "Priority Four" by the Government of Western Australia Department of Parks and Wildlife, meaning that is rare or near threatened.
+The International Union for the Conservation of Nature list it as a least concern species, noting it has a stable although severely fragmented population of over 2,000 individuals.

 Use in horticulture

 The fine, crowded leaves and coppicing features of this eucalypt may have ornamental value.